volodymyrprokopyuk/blog/posts/statements-vs-expressions-in-programming/post.md

 Functional programming is centered around function definition, function composition, function application and value calculation operations.
 All these operations in functional languages are performed using expressions.
-An **expression** is a description of an operation that returns a value does not depends on program environment and does not produce any side effects.
+**Expression** is a description of an operation that returns a value, does not depends on program environment and does not produce any side effects.
 The expression result value depends only on the expression parameters and does not depend on any program state.
 The only result of an **expression evaluation** is